 They are tall, heavy at 100+ pounds, and are heavy shedders.
 To top it all off, they are brave and loyal and have an affinity towards other animals and children.

-2. Anatolian Pyrenees – The Anatolian Shepherd and Great Pyrenees mix
+2. Anatolian Shepherd & Great Pyrenees mix (AKA Anatolian Pyrenees)

 Both the Anatolian Shepherd and Great Pyrenees are livestock guarders, but they will turn their attention on small children and cats if they don’t have sheep to protect.